abab754/CompArchAssignment1/README.md

 rpn.c:
 Reverse Polish Notation Calculator which implements a stack data structure that takes in numbers and the desired operation and outputs the solution.
 Example: 6 3 / 2 + results in (6/3)+2 = 4

+sorta.c:
+ASCII sorts any number of strings inputted.